shabanraza/react-otp-timer/README.md

 # react-otp-timer
-You can use this component to log in with OTP.
+You can use this component to log in with an OTP.
 ## Install

 `npm install react-otp-timer --save`